Poverty Tutor

 Why we do it:

 This is a chance to help build empathy and community with folks who might not have seemed like natural allies a year ago.
 If you already know your way around the local scene, offer to help someone new to it.
-“Adopt” an individual person or family and show them, soup to nuts, how to navigate their new condition.
+“Adopt” an individual person or family and show them, soup to nuts, how to navigate on less money.
 Treat them the way you want to be treated, even if they weren’t gracious before.
 This is an opportunity to build our collective power.
+Or teach a free class at the local library.
+Anything from gardening to cooking from scratch, car repair to clothes mending is applicable.

 Note: a word on helping MAGA faithful.
 We are all victims of the oligarchs, whether or not we see it.
 While you help them, be unabashedly yourself.
 Be gracious, but Out and Proud about your progressive values.